 Peptides are molecules synthesized naturally by the body.
-These peptide hormones are in fact “messengers” that will cause the production of new hormones, such as testosterone for exemple.
+These peptide hormones are in fact “messengers” that will cause the production of new hormones, such as testosterone for example.
 More commonly known as “peptide bonds”, a peptide is a polymer of amino acids linked together.

 Peptides are molecules created by joining two or more amino acids.
 They are present in all living cells and have a variety of biochemical activities.
 In general, if the number of amino acids is less than fifty, these molecules are called peptides.
 Large sequences are called proteins.
 Thus, Peptides can be considered as tiny proteins that are simply chains of amino acids.

-A molecule for each sport.
+A molecule for every sport.